NNLO study of top-quark mass renormalization scheme uncertainties in Higgs boson production: Phenomenological results

 We study next the same ratio, this time including the scale variation as defined before, and considering $\mu_0=m_H^*/2$ as the central scale.
 This is shown in figure~\ref{fig:MS_over_OS_bands}, where the different panels (left, centre, right) correspond to the different perturbative orders (LO, NLO, \nnlosv).
 In this case, the denominator is always computed using $\mu_{m,R,F}=\mu_0$.

 In the first place, we can observe that the scale uncertainties in both schemes are significantly reduced when increasing the order of the perturbative expansion.
-There is always a sizeable overlap between the results of both schemes at each order, indicating that scale variations are a reliable tool to estimate the theoretical uncertainties arising from the ambiguity in the top-quark mass definition.
+There is always a sizeable overlap between the results of both schemes at each order, indicating that, at least up to NNLO, scale variations are a reliable tool to estimate the theoretical uncertainties arising from the ambiguity in the top-quark mass definition.
+We note, however, that at \nnlosv and large values of $m_H^*$ the overlap between the \OS and \ms predictions is marginal.

 When looking at the general behaviour of the curves presented in figure~\ref{fig:MS_over_OS_bands}, we can see three different regions with qualitatively different features.
 For low values of $m_H^*$, both schemes yield similar results, as expected due to the reduced parametric dependence on $M_t$ in said region.
 This changes dramatically as we cross the $t\bar{t}$ threshold, and a further change in the behaviour is observed for large values of the Higgs invariant mass.
 We address these last two regions in more detail in the following paragraphs.